A SHORT HISTORY

 Roy W. Engler

 Roy Engler had his formal education at the Eastman School of Music and Westminster Choir College.
 In addition to choral expertise, his distinguished background includes teaching in brass instruments and voice, performances in trumpet, voice and viola de gamba, and a 30-year career in church music.
 He previously directed the Suncoast Chorale, the Princeton-Hightstown Chorale and the Marco Island Ecumenical Choir, and served as Music Director of the Marco Island Theater.
-Roy is currently Director of Music at the Gulf Cove United Methodist Church, and plays viola da gamba with the Green Flash Consort of Viols.
+Roy is currently Director of Music at the Gulf Cove United Methodist Church, and plays viola da gamba.
 A prolific composer and arranger, Roy lives in North Fort Myers with his wife, Be.